How to monitor SEO performance with Google Search Console

 Common mistakes to avoid

-Performance optimisation tips for affiliates
+Performance optimization tips for affiliates

 Examples and diagnostic scenarios (generic)